bentoml/transformers-nlp-service/README.md

 ### Git clone (recommended)

+To fully take advantage of this repo, we recommend you to clone it and try out the service locally.
-You can also clone this repo and run the service locally.
-This requires python3.8+ and pip installed.
+This requires Python3.8+ and `pip` installed.

 ```bash
 git clone https://github.com/bentoml/NLP-multi-task-service.git && cd NLP-multi-task-service